specificlanguage/wiki.civmc.net/pages/plugins/unique/heliodor.md

 - Wooden stairs
 - Crafting table

-The following blocks take 2 ticks to mine with the Meteoric Iron axe:
+The following blocks take 2x reinforcement damage when broken with the Meteoric Iron axe:
 - Iron door
 - Iron trapdoor
 - Iron bars
-- Dispenser
-- Dropper
+- Copper trapdoor
-- Hopper
+- Copper door

 ##### Enchants
 These tools also come pre-enchanted, observer below which enchantments each tool has: